 Dr. Jian Liu from the Division of Applied Science and Technology has successfully passed the written exam and been granted the distinguished Certified Professional Ergonomist (CPE) credential by the Board of Certification in Professional Ergonomics (BCPE).
 CPE is the highest level of professional certification in the field of human factors and ergonomics.
+News Release

 The 2013 National Safety Council Congress and Expo was held in Chicago, Illinois during the first part of October and Seven Marshall University students attended to establish contacts for internship and post-graduate job opportunities and promote the safety technology program.